 For low light photography, using a faster lens is very crucial.
 Using a faster lens will translate to shooting with a wider aperture.
 Photographers who have a wider lens will enjoy greater flexibility, especially when shooting in a low light environment.

-One of the best value compact camera with powerful lenses include Canon 50mm that shoots at f/1.4 that produces high-quality photos.
+One of the best value compact cameras with powerful lenses include Canon 50mm that shoots at f/1.4 that produces high-quality photos.

 For most cameras, increasing the ISO is a bit of a problem for most people as high ISO will create loud digital noises that are unbearable to some people.